ENIGMA-KUN/deepfake_detection/README.md

 3. **Interactive Learning**: The game mode helps users understand how to spot deepfakes themselves
 4. **No External API Dependencies**: Runs completely locally with no need for cloud API keys
 5. **High Accuracy**: Leverages transfer learning from the Xception architecture, which has shown excellent performance in deepfake detection benchmarks
+6. **Model Compatibility**: Enhanced model loading supports various model formats and provides fallbacks

 ## 🚀 Getting Started

 ### Prerequisites

-- Python 3.8 or higher
+- Python 3.8 or 3.9 (recommended for best compatibility)
 - Git
 - pip (Python package installer)